Fraunhofer-ITMP/mpox-kg/README.md

 1) The KG is registered in EMBL-EBI's BioModels (https://www.ebi.ac.uk/biomodels/MODEL2208040001).

-2) A manuscript for this work is currently under review in a peer-reviewed journal.
-However, you can read the manuscript in bioRxiv (https://www.biorxiv.org/content/10.1101/2022.08.02.502453v1)
+2) This work is published in Bioinformatics Advances (https://doi.org/10.1093/bioadv/vbad045)

 3) The KG is hosted publicly at the NDEx server: https://doi.org/10.18119/N9SG7D